usheerf/rubyapptest/README.md

 ```
  Warning  Unhealthy  2s (x8 over 37s)  kubelet            Readiness probe failed: Get "http://172.17.0.6:80/healthcheck": net/http: HTTP/1.x transport connection broken: malformed HTTP response "OK"
 ```
+- To fix this I went ahead and modified the ruby code to avoid this error.
+This is done based on the best knowledege I have with ruby.
+I am sure this could be handled way differently by a ruby developer.

+- I have rebuild docker image with a different version name so you can also test this.
+- Based on my quick reading I did using this [link](https://blog.appsignal.com/2016/11/23/ruby-magic-building-a-30-line-http-server-in-ruby.html) I have alterted this ruby code a bit and built a new image
+- Build with v2 version `docker build -t usheerfotedar/rubyapptest-v2 .`
+- Run docker image for local testing `docker run -p 80:80 usheerfotedar/rubyapptest-v2`

+### K8 Re-Deployment
+- Create minikube cluster `minikube start`, not running then you can delete and start again for a fresh start
+- Minikube tunnel is not required in this case after ruby code change.
+- Open a new terminal and `cd 02-k8`
+- Deploy the application by running `kubectl apply -f deployment.yaml`
+- When you apply the above minikube will ask the permission to open port 80 hence vist the other terminal that was open and give your password
+- **Note** : This is happening on the latest minikube version we have.
+If you are using the old version this might not be the case.
+- Expose the service now with `minikube service rubyapp`
+- This time minikube open the webui on your default browser.
+- **Minikube Dashboard** If you wish to monitor k8's then open another terminal and run `minkube dashboard` and keep it running.

 ### Future improvement
 -